 Honestly, I just don’t know many things that taste better than the crispy potatoes on the top of this Three Cheese Au Gratin Potato dish…

-We start with all the best ingredients, fresh Yukon gold potatoes, sharp cheddar, colby jack and Parmesan cheese, green onions and milk.
+Always start with all the best ingredients, fresh Yukon gold potatoes, sharp cheddar, colby jack and Parmesan cheese, green onions and milk.

 Of course feel free to improvise when it comes to cheese, I do.
 For instance when I want to spice things up, I substitute the jack cheese for pepperjack.